Adopting a New Dog for a Busy Family

 Get The Kids Involved

-Your newly adopted dog isn’t just an addon, but an integrated member of your family.
+Your newly adopted dog isn’t just an add-on but an integrated family member.

 Assign each of your children a task for the dog (feeding, brushing, cleaning up poop, etc…) and have the tasks rotate every week.

-It keeps the kids happy and the dog happy, and builds lifelong friendships.
+It keeps the kids and the dog happy, building lifelong friendships.

 When adopting a new dog for a busy family there are many points to consider.